seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab01-Design-a-Governance-Solution/LabExercise-1.md

 #### Review

-In this exercise, you have:
+In this exercise, you have completed the following:

 - Created Management Groups.
 - Created Child Management Groups.